armixz/Digit-Recognizer/README.md

 <br/>

-Your submission file should be in the following format:
+The submission file contains the following objects:

 - For each of the 28000 images in the **_test_** set, output a single line containing the **_ImageId_** and the **_digit_** you predict.
 - For example, if you predict that the first image is of a 3, the second image is of a 7, and the third image is of a 8.